LithembaBaninzi/EEE4113F-PenguinMonitoringSystem/UserInterface/README.md

-### This folder contains folders for the backend code and the front end code
+### This folder contains folders used for the interface of the Penguin Monitoring system

 By Lithemba